BENCHMARK THERMO-PINE CLADDING –

 Thermally modified wall cladding does not necessarily require surface treatment.
 However, if you would like to preserve or change the tone of thermally modified wood, we recommend oiling the boards before installation using UV-resistant oil and repeating the oiling process every 3 years.
 The oil should be applied only to clean, level, dust-free surfaces.
 Before applying oil to the whole cladding, test it on a small piece of wood using a small quantity of oil.
 Observe the oil manufacturer’s instructions.

-- For the substructure, we recommend using joists of thermally modified pine of durability class 2.
-This way the substructure will endure just as long as the panelling itself.
+- For the substructure, we recommend using joists of thermally modified pine with durability class 2.
+This way, the substructure will last just as long as the paneling.

-- Choose PaCS Clad, B1-1, T6, Tiga or Dekora clip fastenings to create a facade without screw-holes and visible screws.
+- Choose PaCS Clad, B1-1, T6, Tiga or Dekora clip fastenings to create a façade with no visible screw holes or screws.

-- By choosing wall cladding with matching tongue-and-groove ends, you can install boards of different lengths with the least possible time, material costs and labour input.
-Any two boards do not necessarily have to meet directly over a joist.
+- By choosing cladding with end-matching, you can minimize time, labor and material costs when installing boards of different lengths.
+With end-matching, the boards don’t necessarily need to meet directly over a joist.